pacifics/PassDao/README.md

 - By allowing fundings (public or private) step by step and by limiting the funding amounts, we limit the amount of money "at risk" and avoid useless blocked ethers in the Dao.

-- The creation of new shares is decided by the shareholders and can be limited using a moderator smart contract in prder to ensure decentralization.
+- The creation of new shares is decided by the shareholders and can be limited using a moderator smart contract.
 Only the Dao shareholders can decide by vote to allow the transfer of shares.